pr0fg/qbittorrent-pia/README.md

 * DNS overrides to avoid DNS leakage
 * Blocks IPv6 to avoid leakage
 * Drops all permissions where possible
-* Auto checks VPN and squid health every 10 seconds, with configurable health checks
+* Auto checks VPN and qBittorrent health every 10 seconds, with configurable health checks
 * Simplified configuation options

 # Pulling the Image